Mathics3/Mathics3-Module-trepan/README.rst

 Replacing Expression values in DebugEvaluation
 ++++++++++++++++++++++++++++++++++++++++++++++

-You can change the computation of a value instead of calling a Mathics3 builtin function, or replace the return value after calling a Mathics3 builtin function.
+You can change the computation of a value instead of calling a Mathics3 built-in function, or replace the return value after calling a Mathics3 built-in function.

 This is done using the ``set return`` command.
 Here is an example of that: